khaledkamr/JavaScript-applications/README.md

 Welcome to my repository of JavaScript applications!
 This collection includes various mini-projects that I developed while studying JavaScript.
 Each project is designed to demonstrate different concepts and techniques in JavaScript programming.

-## About

-This repository contains a series of mini-projects built with JavaScript.
-Each project is intended to highlight different aspects of JavaScript, from basic syntax and DOM manipulation to more complex features such as APIs and asynchronous programming.

 ## Projects

 Here are some of the projects included in this repository: